USA TODAY Mobile Experience

 While working on something else

-After surveying 29 millennials, we found that most of them do not have a set time to sit down and check the news.
+Most of the surveyed millennials do not have a set time to check the news.
 They lead busy lives and will check at any small, idle moment, such as before bed or while riding a bus.

 UI + UX Inspiration